 I had to learn patience and humility.
 Instead of reacting to behaviour that I found not acceptable from my cultural point of view, I started questioning it.
 I was ready to accept almost anything as long as it was explained to me.
 I wouldn’t settle for: ”because that’s the way we do it”!

-This was essential in building the relationship and trust: I learnt a lot through their answers, they got to know me better through my questions and reactions.
+This was essential in building trust and the relationship: I learnt a lot through their answers and at the same time they got to know me better through my questions and reactions.

-Humility became my best ally as a French coming to an Asian environment.
+Humility became my best ally as a French woman entering an Asian environment.

-Communicating across culture though is not a one-way road.
+Communicating across cultures is not a one-way road.
 It is about being understood as much as it is about understanding.